os-climate/sostrades-dev-tools/docs/source/advanced-install/advanced-install.md

 > - CreateUser.py : script that create an user in sostrades with the command "flask create_standard_user" when the user is created a password is temporarely save in sostrades-dev-tools\platform\sostrades-webapi\sos_trades_api\secret\* it has to be delete.
 After the user is created it gives some sostrade app rights to that user in de database.

+> - UpdateOntology.py script will execute with your sostrades-venv the command "python sos_ontology\core\script\createSoSOntologyFromCode.py" in sostrades-ontology folder to update Ontology with all your repositories

 > - StartSOSTrades.py : script that run api server, ontology server, and webgui server with venv and node